Three of Swords

 Emotional events will cause stress or grief soon (and the initiating event may have already occurred).

 It is important to deal with the emotional hurt and then consider your situation with a clear head that is as free of emotion as possible.
-This is the quickest way to move forward and minimize the emotional impact to the shortest possible time, and safeguard your health.
+This is the quickest way to move forward and minimize the emotional impact in the shortest possible time, and safeguard your health.

-Past events have taken an emotional toll and both your body and mind may not be in the best place right now.
+Past events have taken an emotional toll, and both your body and mind may not be in the best place right now.

 The good news is that the situation has stabilized (even though emotions may still be strong).
 Take time out to realize the worst is over and now is the time to start thinking of the future.
 Part of that future should include regaining yourself and your health.